-I carry out research on human rights situations, identify relevant stakeholders, conduct interviews in person or by telephone or e-mail, and write reports which summarize findings and make recommendations.
+I carry out research on different issues related to HRDs and HRD protection, especially EU protection, identify relevant stakeholders, conduct interviews in person or by telephone or e-mail, and write reports which summarize findings and make recommendations.
 On the basis of findings, I lobby for action to address the problems identified.
 Three of my reports were cited in a November 2013 article in the Journal of Human Rights Practice.

 In Israel and the Occupied Palestinian Territories, I monitored the situation of HRDs and looked in detail into specific cases of violations of their rights, visiting areas such as Gaza, Hebron, Nablus, Bethlehem and Jerusalem in the Occupied Territories and Haifa and Tel Aviv in Israel.
 Fact-finding led to lobbying meetings with local representatives of the European Union and member states.